IamSebastianDev/IamSebastianDev/README.md

 ## 🔧 What I work with

 My currently preferred Techstack is SvelteKit & Tailwind.
-But I have also worked with
+But I have also worked with:

--   On the front-end **HTML5, CSS3, TailwindCSS, JavaScript (Es6+)**
+-   On the front-end **HTML5, CSS3, TailwindCSS, JavaScript (Es6+), Typescript**
 -   Frameworks like **React & Svelte(Kit)**
 -   Backend with **NodeJs, Express, Firebase & MongoDB**
 -   Widgets for the iPhone using **Scriptable.io**